icodewith-ai/icodewithai-code/content/podcast/how-vibe-coding-will-affect-traditional-dev-teams.md

 time = "10:00 AM PT"
 draft = false
 status = "published"
-description = "In this episode of Coding with AI, Marcelo sits down with Brian Madison, creator of the BMAD Method, to explore how vibe coding is reshaping the future of software development." image = "/images/podcast/e005.png" video_id = "c7Xl9R7Puks" audio_id = "2CuE1jd9nj9pNukI5OT36y"
+description = "In this episode of I Build with AI, Marcelo sits down with Brian Madison, creator of the BMAD Method, to explore how vibe coding is reshaping the future of software development." image = "/images/podcast/e005.png" video_id = "c7Xl9R7Puks" audio_id = "2CuE1jd9nj9pNukI5OT36y"